ossia/ossia-docs/source/index.html.md

 ```smalltalk
 ```

-Address callbacks will inform you every time an address receives a message.
+parameter callbacks will inform you every time a parameter receives a message.
 On environments that support this, this will enable listening on the remote end.
 That is, if a remote device has no callbacks, network messages won't be sent upon modification.